casys-kaist/slow-memory-emulation/README.md

 it throttles the memory bandwidth gradually.
 Next, it measures the memory latency with the Intel Memory Latency Checker (`mlc`).
 Throttling continues until the memory latency reaches the target latency.
+* Please note that the PCIe register values found do not guarantee the same memory latency when the system reboots.
+We could not figure out the reason yet, but we had to rerun this script to find the right register value on every reboot.

 ## How to Use
 * First, choose the target idle latency that you want (300ns).